ethyca/fides/docs/fides/docs/cli/ls.md

       -k/--fides-key <i>key</i>
     </div>
     <div class="content">
       The fides key of the single policy that you wish to evaluate.
 The key is a string token that uniquely identifies the policy.
-You can find the key by looking in the policy manifest file, or by calling <code>fidesctl get policy</code>.
-The <code>fides-key</code> property specifies a policy's fides key value.
+You can find the key by looking for the <code>fides&#8209;key</code> property in the policy manifest files, or in the JSON objects that are returned by <code>fidesctl&nbsp;ls&nbsp;policy</code>.
     </div>
   </div>